WerWolv/ImHex/README.md

 - **OS**:
   - **Windows**: Windows 7 or higher (Windows 10/11 recommended)
-  - **macOS**: macOS 13 (Ventura) or higher,
+  - **macOS**: macOS 15 (Sequoia) or higher,
     - Lower versions should still work too, but you'll need to compile ImHex yourself.
-The release binaries will NOT work due to GitHub not having any macOS 12 or lower CI runners available.
+The release binaries will NOT work due to GitHub not having any macOS 15 or lower CI runners available.
     - The macOS build is not signed and will require you to manually allow them in the Security & Privacy settings.
   - **Linux**: "Modern" Linux.
 The following distributions have official releases available.
 Other distros are supported through the AppImage, Flatpak and Snap releases.
     - Ubuntu and Debian